josh-tollefson/aqi/README.md

 ### Web-App

 run_streamlit.py - Currently only displays a date slider showing a map of California and how the O3 concentration varies with location.
-Each point represents a monitor from the AWS.
+Each point represents a monitor from the AQS.